 A guide which steps you through the process of finding the English meaning of an Aboriginal word.

-This guide helps you to find the English meaning of an Aboriginal word.
-Click onto the tabs across the top of this page for more detailed information.
+This guide helps you to find the English meaning or interpretation of an Aboriginal word.
+Click on the tabs across the top of this page for more detailed information.
 Aboriginal and Torres Strait Islander languages have been evolving for over 60 000 years.
 Bear in mind there may not be equivalent translations in Victorian Indigenous languages for words we use today (VACL)

 If you cannot find a word, it may be that it is not in a dictionary.
-Also keep in mind that some Aboriginal languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
-To complicate things even further, an Aboriginal word may have different meanings across different dialects (Reed, 1977).
+Keep in mind that some Indigenous languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
+An Indigenous word also may have different meanings across different dialects (Reed, 1977).

-For words that can not be found, it might be helpful to approach the source of the word.
-For example, if the word is used as a street name or building name, then check with the body responsible for naming it.
+For words that cannot be found, it may be useful to approach the source of the word.
+For example, if the word is used as a suburb, street name or building name, then check with the body responsible for naming it.

 Please note that the Victorian Aboriginal Corporations for Languages advises: 'If you would like to use Indigenous words to name a public place, facility or program it is protocol to use words from the Indigenous language of the land where the place to be named stands, or where the program is run.
 It is then appropriate to seek permission from the Traditional Owners of that language area to use their words in the name.'